PJD Photo Story Competition

 The Photo Story Competition provides an opportunity for PSA members to develop or explore one theme or subject in a deeper, more comprehensive manner by using a series of digital images.

 Please note - no competition was held in 2016.

 Eligibility & Rules

 - A Digital Photo Story presents a series of images (maximum of 20), with optional text to communicate or tell a single story.
 No special effects are allowed.
 The script shall indicate the image number to which each sentence is tied.
 The digital files should be sent electronically (uploaded to Dropbox) or emailed to the director.

 - A Multi-Media Photo Story may include music and/or narration and any number of images, but may not be longer than five (5) minutes.
 The maker's name must not appear within, but should be labeled on the submitted disc.
 (All music must be royalty free.
 Log in and see Royalty Free Music in Members Only area for suggested sources.
 Essays that do not follow the music guidelines found on this page are not eligible for this contest. ) It is judged primarily for story line as well as presentation, enhanced by layout, the size and prominence of key images, the juxtaposition of close-ups and long shots and of verticals and horizontals, the use of space, and the overall composition.

 - A Photo Book shows a series of images, with text interspersed.
 Maximum of 25 pages.
 It is judged on the story line and overall impact of the total presentation.

 - The name and contact information of the entrant must be submitted with the entry but may not appear on the judged part of the entry.
-Entries must be mailed in time to reach the director before the deadline of Sept 1, 2018.
+Entries must be uploaded in time to reach the director before the deadline of August 31.